3DGI/tyler/README.md

 Therefore, we expect that we can store the whole `feature_set` in memory.

 Then for each `.city.jsonl` file, read sequentially:
+<-- superfast and low memory with Rust's serde, okay with Python's *json* or C++ *nlohmann*.
+Since we practically only need to parse the `vertices` array of the CityJSONFeature, we could write a tiny library in Rust and bind it to Python/C++ (if we use those languages).

 1. Compute the feature centroid as the median of x,y in the `vertices` array of the CityJSONFeature.
 2. Compute the morton code of the feature centroid.